On Air Now

 The composition is set to run until 2640.@JohnCageTrust pic.twitter.com/oGY9BQtpAd

-On Saturday afternoon crowds gathered in the church to see the G sharp and E notes meticulously installed.
-Here's a view of the scene.
+On the highly-anticipated afternoon, crowds gathered in the church to see the G sharp and E notes meticulously installed.
+Here's a view of the scene that was.

-The afternoon and the all-important harmonic moment was also live-streamed on YouTube.
-You can watch it below.
+That afternoon and the all-important harmonic moment was also live-streamed on YouTube.
+You can watch what happened below.
 The chord change moment comes at 3 hours, 20 minutes in.
 But if you're not willing to watch the four-hour stream in full, we might question your level of commitment to this 639-year performance...

 Find out more and support this performance on the project’s website.